gayeongpark/gayeongpark.github.io/_posts/2024-09-30-NETWORK-SEGMENTATION.md

 - Windows Defender Firewall: You can configure inbound/outbound rules using the Windows Defender Firewall with Advanced Security tool.
 For example, you can allow SSH traffic over port 22 or block unsecure Telnet connections.
 Additionally, rules can be created for specific networks (private, public, domain), and the configurations can be exported for future use.

-- macOS Firewall: On macOS, firewall settings can be accessed via Security & Privacy settings.
+- MacOS Firewall: On macOS, firewall settings can be accessed via Security & Privacy settings.
 You can block all incoming connections or allow specific applications (e.g., Skype, Google Drive) to bypass the firewall.

 ### Best Practices